HausDAO/daohaus-website/docs/devs/contexts.md

 const { userHubDaos, outstandingTXs } = useUser();
 ```

 User Context is responsible for all data in relation to the user's given address.
-On page load, it calls a subgraph for each chain that DaoHaus supports.
+On page load, it calls a subgraph for each chain that DAOhaus supports.
 Inside that network is all the DAO data that pertains to the user's address.
 It then fetches the API for metadata and combines it with the graph data.
 Using a side-effect pattern, the query sets React as each chain's query resolves to paint elements onto the screen faster.

 User Context is also responsible for transactions and polls that the user has cached in LocalStorage.
 If there are outstanding transactions that are unresolved, it recalls the poll to check if that TX has been processed.
 It also holds in state a user's previous resolved transactions.

 - `userHubDaos`- Array of networks, each containing all DAOs that the user is a member of.
 - `hasLoadedHubData` - A ref to prevent extra fetches.